 Spend a year learning with the people and places that matter most to you.

 What questions and concerns do you have for your community?
-Are you curious about how others make sense of and work to address these questions?
+Your curiosity leads to change.

-The VT Community Fellows Program (VCFP) provides a framework for individuals to engage with the places, people and groups that matter to them.
-This yearlong process offers youth and adults practical skills, mentorship, stipends, and, above all, time in a supportive environment to explore the complexities around an issue affecting their community.
+The Vermont Community Fellows Program (VCFP) is for Vermont residents 16+ interested in engaging with the places, people and groups that matter to them.
+This yearlong process offers students and adults practical skills, mentorship, stipends, and, above all, time in a supportive environment to explore the complexities around an issue affecting their community.

-VCFP is a partnership between Vermont Folklife and Conversations from the Open Road.
+VCFP is a partnership between Vermont Folklife and Conversations from the Open Road and is made possible thanks to Congressionally Directed Spending

-VCFP is made possible by Senator Bernie Sanders through support provided by the National Historical Publications and Records Commission
+secured by Senator Bernie Sanders through the National Historical Publications and Records Commission

 Who can be a Community Fellow?

-Community Fellows are Vermont residents interested in undertaking collaborative field research to address needs shared by the people and places that matter most to them.
+Community Fellows are Vermont residents, students (16+) and adults, interested in undertaking collaborative field research to address needs shared by the people and places that matter most to them.
 We define community as any self-identified group of people that feels a strong connection to one another.
 Such connections can be based on shared identity, geography, occupation and/or interests.
 They can be long-standing or recently formed.
 This program is building capacity for action-oriented field research happening within Vermont communities.

 Successful applications will demonstrate the applicant's capacity to engage deeply with a community of which they are a part, and collaboratively explore a specific topic or issue over a 12-18 month period.
 Applicants should show an openness to having their assumptions challenged and perspectives evolve over the course of this process.